A Recipe from The Victorian Kitchen

 - Sieve flour, mixed spice and salt into a mixing bowl.
 Stir in dried yeast

-- Heat milk and butter/margarine in a saucepan until fat has just melted.
-Do not allow mixture to get too hot.
+- Heat milk and butter in a saucepan until fat has just melted.
+Do not allow mixture to get too hot, it should be lukewarm when tested.
 If in doubt cool slightly before using

 - Make well in the flour, add beaten egg and almost all the milk and butter liquid

 - Mix to a soft smooth dough, add more liquid if necessary to achieve this.
-Beat well in the bowl
+Turn out onto a lightly floured table and kread well for about 10 minutes until smooth

-- Cover with cling film and leave to rise until the dough has doubled in size
+- Put into a bowl, cover with cling film and leave to rise until the dough has doubled in size

-- Keep the dough in bowl and mix in the currents, candid peel and sugar
+- Keep the dough in bowl and mix in the dried fruit, candied peel and sugar

-- Once all have been well kneaded in, turn out onto a lightly floured table and then – shape into a large round to bake as 1 large cake, or divide into 2 and bake in two loaf tins
+- Once all have been well kneaded in, turn out onto a lightly floured table and then – shape into a large round to bake as 1 large cake in a suitably prepared cake tin, or divide into 2 and bake in two greased loaf tins

 - When the loaf or cake sounds hollow when tapped on the bottom put onto a cooling tray and, if used, brush the sticky glaze over the top while cakes are still hot.
 Allow to cool before slicing

-- To make the glaze put the ingredients into a saucepan, allow the sugar to dissolve completely before bringing the milk to the boil.
+To make the glaze put the ingredients into a saucepan, allow the sugar to dissolve completely by gently heating, then bring the milk to the boil.
 Boil for a couple of minutes and then use as described above.
 (This does make the top very sticky – but it is nice!)

 A few notes about making this Yeast Cake.

-- It does freeze well so you don’t have to eat it all in one sitting!
+It does freeze well so you don’t have to eat it all in one sitting!
+I slice mine before freezing, so I can then take out only a few slices at a time to use for a breakfast or tea time treat.